-The Risk and Incident Report also provides Convex's Boards and Convex Executive Committees with the Risk Management function's opinion on the risks faced by each area of the business.
+The Risk and Incident Report also provides Convex's Boards and Convex Executive Committees with the Risk Management function's opinion on the risks faced by each area of the business and an analysis of the risk incidents reported.
 The report is a combination of qualitative and quantitative information.
 Qualitative commentary is provided to support understanding of the current risk environment as well as the future risk outlook for the next reporting period.
 This provides an opportunity for breaches and key trends to be explicitly raised by the Risk Management function, where relevant.